adelpro/line-craft/README.md

 # lineCraft

-lineCraft is a curated, hand-made collection of React UI components, custom hooks, and utilities all built with TypeScript.
+lineCraft is a curated, hand-made collection of NextJS and React UI components, custom hooks, and utilities all built with TypeScript.
 Designed for performance and ease-of-use, lineCraft follows SOLID principles and modern best practices to empower developers with ready-to-use, lightweight building blocks for your web applications.
 No installation required, simply copy & paste the code into your project.

 ## Features